21 Best Singer Websites (Examples) 2026

 Built with: Ruby On Rails

 Jon Gomm is another terrific singer website example with a dark design.
-The hero section is a black-and-white image slider with a newsletter subscription window that goes well with the main design.
+The hero section features a black-and-white image slider accompanied by a newsletter subscription window, complementing the main design.

 The drop-down navigation is extra handy because this page doesn’t have a search bar.

-There’s another slider/carousel towards the bottom of the website that promotes Jon’s upcoming shows with links to get tickets or share the event.
+Another slider/carousel near the bottom of the website promotes Jon’s upcoming shows, along with links to purchase tickets or share the event.

 Note: Use a share button beside your show/tour dates so your fans can promote them for you.